 - ¼ teaspoon salt

-- 1 dark chocolate bar; roughly chopped
+- 3 ounce dark chocolate bar; roughly chopped

 - In a pan heat butter over medium heat, stirring continuously, for 5 minutes or until it turns nut brown in color.

 - Pour into a glass bowl and allow it to come to room temperature.
+Speed this up by placing in the refrigerator for 15 minutes.

 - Take a scoop of dough (about 2 tablespoons) and flatten it into a round, thick, flat disk.
 Place on the prepared baking sheet.*These cookies do not spread but still need a little space between them.